drj11/xwd2png/README.md

 (or possibly this is me taking dumps on different laptops; i'm not sure)

+# Visual Class 5

+Discovered that (on `bay` at any rate) trying to `xwd` an `xmag` window creates a Visual Class 5 dump, which this module currently fails to decode.

 # 24- and 32-bit

 On a modern (2016) Linux box it seems that everything is either